PranavM98/Prediction-of-Stock-Prices---Dash-App/README.md

 This project is broken down into 2 phases.

-Phase 1
+Phase 1 (Orange Box in Cloud Diagram)

-1) This phase consists of using Amazon DynamoDB, Amazon S3, Amazon CloudWatch and two Amazon Lambda functions.
+This phase consists of using Amazon DynamoDB, Amazon S3, Amazon CloudWatch and two Amazon Lambda functions.
 The first lambda function is triggered by a CloudWatch event which executes the function every minute from 9:30 am to 4 pm Monday - Friday (When the stock market is open).
 The lambda function scapes marketinsider.com for the stock price of Amazon, NASDAQ, S&P 50, and DowJones and stores this data in a DynamoDB table.

 The second lambda function is triggered by a DynamoDB event and is executed when there is an addition/reduction of data in/from the DynamoDB table.
 This lambda function fetches the data from DynamoDB and stores it in a S3 Bucket as a JSON format.